Fuwayrit: 20th century

 Fuwayrit was described as such in J.G.
 Lorimer's Gazetteer of the Persian Gulf in the early 20th century:

+According to anthropological fieldwork in 1950, it was estimated that approximately 600 tents belonging to the Bu Kuwara tribe stood in the area.

 According to the Origins of Doha Project, which is a UCL-headed project funded by the Qatar National Research Fund, aerial photographs taken of the site indicate that it was abandoned by the mid-20th century.
 However, a new village called Safya had emerged to the immediate south of Fuwayrit.
 It is possible that Fuwayrit, like many other settlements in Al Shamal during the mid-1900s, experienced significant population outflow due to upper aquifer salinization resulting from the overuse of diesel-powered water pumps.
 Nonetheless, once Qatar had begun reaping profits from its oil extraction activities, many northern settlements became repopulated as it had become feasible to transport water over longer distances.

 21st century

 From January to February 2016, the Origins of Doha Project, being assisted by Qatar Museums, surveyed Fuwayrit and made a comprehensive list of all of its historic buildings which dated back to the 20th century.
-This was done in order to gain a more thorough understanding of the country's history during this period in lieu of written sources, which are scarce.
+This was done to gain a more thorough understanding of the country's history during this period in lieu of written sources, which are scarce.

 Aerial photography indicates that the new settlement of Fuwayrit, called Safya, has expanded considerably in the 21st century, particularly along the coast and towards Al Marroona.
 Nonetheless, construction outside the settlement boundaries is prohibited to prevent disruption of the area's small but diverse ecosystem.

+Landmarks

+The Fuwayrit Mosque holds significant historical importance, dating back to the 1920s when it was initially constructed.
+Later, in the 1960s, it underwent reconstruction to preserve its traditional design and materials, comprising wood, mud, and stone.
+The mosque's rectangular structure features a distinct minaret, used for calling believers to prayer and potentially serving defensive purposes, being distinguished by its cylindrical design with five balconies.
+The reconstruction also paid attention to details such as the pavement leading to the main door, crafted using 20th-century techniques reminiscent of traditional Qatari architecture.
+Modern lighting technology was incorporated for enhanced visibility.